 - Cottage Cheese – an Indian favourite, and easy to use in every possible recipe – replace chicken with cottage cheese to tantalize your vegetarian taste buds.
 Why?
 It is low in fat and calories and packed in protein.
 One cup of cottage cheese will complete your fill with 28 grams of essential proteins

 - Greek Yogurt – a serving offers (170 grams) you 17 grams of protein – this is the perfect addition to your meals – pairing well with sweet and savoury dishes.
-Top it with some of your favourite crumbled Mini-Bites from Gouri’s Goodies (we recommend the Dates & Chia for added protein benefits) or consume plain if you are a fan of textures and dairy
+Top it with some of your favourite crumbled Energy Bites from Gouri’s Goodies (we recommend the Dates & Chia Mini Energy Bites for added protein benefits) or consume plain if you are a fan of textures and dairy

 - Milk – everybody’s favourite and easy to use, consume, and feed to your and your family’s wellbeing.
 Grab some low or zero fat options, in case you want to skip fats entirely.
 1 cup of milk (approximately 250ml) gives you a whopping 8 grams!
-Imagine the intake if you mix it with your favourite cereal from Gouri’s Goodies Cereal mixes – we recommend going for the Magic Millet and Apricot for a crunch and delicious zing!
+Imagine the intake if you mix it with your favourite cereal from Gouri’s Goodies Breakfast Cereals – we recommend going for the Magic Millet and Apricot Cereal for a crunch and delicious zing!

 - Fish (All Types!) – tantalizing when perfectly cooked and with variants galore, fish is the perfect source for protein.
 A 100-gram serving gives you almost 20 grams of protein!
 It doesn’t get better than this!

 We’ve got everything in stores today with giant printing.
 If it says “high in protein” or something similarly eye-catching, you will hear a customer saying “I’ll take it!” without even considering the other ingredients and its general effects.